alexkarezin/jabref-wiki/Translating-JabRef-Interface.md

 ### Steps to use the version control system

 If you are interested on a autonomic submission of your updated translations without the need to contact a developer for each update, you will need to get write access to the git repository.
-Contact the developer you hit before or contact the project manager - preferably through the [jabref-users](https://lists.sourceforge.net/lists/listinfo/jabref-users) mailing list.
+Contact the developer you hit before or contact the project manager - preferably through the [Discourse forum](http://discourse.jabref.org/) .
 Then you can send over your initial versions of the translation files, and your language can be added to the current development version of JabRef.
 You will be made a member of the project group, and given the necessary access to our source control tree.
 This requires you to have a user account at github.